 - Gabriel Cassalett-Bustillo, MD, Chief of Pediatric Intensive Care at the Fundación Clínica Shaio in Bogotá, Colombia.

-- Patricia Bastero, MD, Associate Medical Director, ECMO Program, Texas Children’s Hospital
+- Patricia Bastero, MD, Medical Director Critical Care Simulation, Texas Children’s Hospital

 - Javier Brenes-Gonzalez, MD, Pediatric Thoracic and Cardiovascular Surgery at National Children’s Hospital and the CIMA Hospital, San José, Costa Rica